 - Graduate Diploma in Legal Practice, QUT, 1997

 - Bachelor of Laws, QUT, 1996

 - Bachelor of Arts (Japanese)/Laws, Griffith/QUT (transferred), 1990.

-Beyond work, Jeanette enjoys reading, swimming, jujitsu and watching native wildlife on her rural property.
+Beyond work, Jeanette enjoys reading, swimming, jujitsu and spending time with her husband Tony and their cat Tipsy watching the native wildlife on their rural property.